hbich123/blockchain-cpp/README.md

 ## 👨‍🎓 Academic Context

-This project was developed as part of the Master IASD (Intelligence Artificielle et Science des Données) program at [Your University], under the supervision of Pr.
+This project was developed as part of the Master IASD (Intelligence Artificielle et Science des Données) program at uae fstt, under the supervision of Pr.
 Ikram BENABDELOUAHAB.

 **Course**: Blockchain Technology
 **Year**: 2025/2026